Don't Let Go (2019 film): Plot

 Homicide detective Jack Radcliff receives a call from his niece Ashley.
-Her father (and Jack's brother) Garret has forgotten to pick her up.
+Her father, Garret (Jack's brother), has forgotten to pick her up.
 Ashley and Jack eat at a diner, and Jack promises to talk to his brother, a former drug dealer on medication for bipolar disorder, about being responsible.
 The following night, Jack receives a short, garbled call from a frightened Ashley.
-He races to Ashley's home and finds Garret, Ashley’s mother and Ashley, as well as the family's dog, all shot dead.
+He goes to Ashley's home and finds Garret, Ashley’s mother and Ashley, as well as the family's dog, all shot dead.
 The police rule the case a murder-suicide by Garret.
 Despite consolation from his partner Bobby, who has been assigned the case, Jack blames himself; he is convinced that his stern talk with Garret sparked his horrific actions.

 Two weeks later, Jack begins receiving calls from Ashley's phone, even though the line has been disconnected.
 When he answers, Ashley speaks to him as though nothing is wrong.
 Jack soon realizes that he is somehow communicating through the phone with Ashley from several days before her murder.
 Ashley herself is oblivious to her fate and does not know she is speaking to Jack in the future.
-Jack does not tell Ashley the confusing truth, but hopes that with his guidance she can alter events to prevent the murder-suicide.
+Jack does not tell Ashley the confusing truth but hopes that with his guidance she can alter events to prevent the murder-suicide.
 From this point forward, the film cuts between Jack in the present and Ashley in the past.

 As Jack in the present investigates leads Ashley uncovers in the past, he becomes convinced that Garret was framed for the crime.
 Jack finds reference to a "Georgie;" his captain, Howard, tells Jack that Georgie is a possibly mythical drug kingpin whom rumors have tied to numerous major drug deals for years.
 Jack is convinced that the mysterious Georgie is the real murderer.